addyosmani/backbone-fundamentals/README.md

 });
 ```

-Onto something a little more useful and in our next route, navigating to '/todo' will actually render our Jade view 'todo.jade', as seen in the callback.
+Let's do something a little more useful.
+In our next route, navigating to '/todo' will actually render our Jade view 'todo.jade', as seen in the callback.
 Additional configuration values can be passed as the second parameter, such as the custom title specified below.

 ```javascript
 app.get('/todo', function(req, res){